 helloMsg=Hello {0}

-As mentioned in Step 1, the manifest file is used by OpenUI5 to instantiate the component.
+As mentioned in Step 1, the manifest is used by OpenUI5 to instantiate the component.
 We have already configured the essential attributes of the file so that it can be used with the UI5 Tooling.
 Now, we’ll add further attributes that are important for creating a proper UI component in OpenUI5.

 We enhance the sap.app